 It is estimated that the UK is now home to more than 100,000 such companies, nearly half of which were founded in the last five years, according to Social Enterprise UK.

 It is the guts and ambition of such organisations that inspired Red Bull to set up a programme for up-and-coming social entrepreneurs: the Red Bull Amaphiko Academy.
-The energy drinks brand is now inviting socially-conscious startups to apply to join the 2019 programme, which it describes as “a launchpad for grassroots social entrepreneurs”.
+The energy drinks brand has invited socially-conscious startups to apply to join the 2019 programme, which it describes as “a launchpad for grassroots social entrepreneurs”.

 “Red Bull is looking for people who have created initiatives that are already making a difference to their society, that are also exciting, that are innovative, that are out of the box and have a clear, demonstrable social impact,” explains Kamran Rashid, an Amaphiko facilitator and founder of the Socially Conscious Company, a Bradford-based consultancy that champions social enterprises.